fpolar/Vacuum-Tube-Studio/README.md

   - change emoji/color(most likely not let them select, just a randomiztion button)

 - try removing all jquery, it may be unnecessary

+- use let instead of var when necessary